 (Begin typing the abstract here, double-spaced without indenting the paragraph.
 The abstract contains 150-250 words.
-Students have the option of including 6-10 key words immediately following the body of the abstract, which will count toward the 250-word maximum length of the abstract.
-The line containing keywords appears on a separate line, indented, immediately following the abstract paragraph as shown below.
-Note that "Keywords" is in italics and followed by a colon, and each of the keywords is in regular font, not capitalized, and separated by commas.
+Students have the option of including 6 to 10 key words immediately following the body of the abstract.

+The line containing keywords appears on a separate line, indented, immediately following the abstract paragraph.
+The keywords will count toward the 250-word maximum length of the abstract.
+"Keywords" is in italics and followed by a colon.
+Each of the keywords is not in italics, is not capitalized, and is separated by commas.
 Do not end the keywords line with a period.)